Skip to content Skip to footer

 Language

-English is the primary language spoken in Mount Vernon, Washington.
+English is the primary language spoken in Mount Vernon and throughout the United States.

 Cost Of Living

-The cost of living index in Mount Vernon is slightly above the national average, with housing costs being the primary factor contributing to this.
-Other expenses such as groceries and transportation are generally in line with national averages.
+The cost of living index in Mount Vernon is slightly above the national average, with housing costs being the main factor contributing to the higher cost of living.

 Other